-Mold affects parrots a lot more than it does humans.
-What may seem like annoying yet harmless fungal growth could be gradually destroying your parrot’s lungs.
+Mold affects parrots more adversely than it does humans.
+What may seem like annoying yet harmless fungal growth could be damaging your parrot’s respiratory system.

-Mold is dangerous for parrots because it causes a respiratory issue called aspergillosis.
-This happens when a parrot inhales the spores produced by the mold and they accumulate in the lungs.
+Mold is dangerous for parrots because it causes a respiratory problem called aspergillosis.
+This occurs when a parrot inhales the spores produced by the mold, which accumulate in the air sacs and lungs.

-Parrots with compromised immune systems are most susceptible.
-If your parrot is healthy, it is less likely to get aspergillosis, even if it came into contact with mold.
+Parrots with compromised immune systems are most susceptible to mold.
+If your parrot is healthy, it’s less likely to get aspergillosis, even if it comes into contact with mold.

 Can Mold Kill Parrots?